 Tulum Mexico is a small town on Mexico’s Yucatan Peninsula.
 It is roughly two hours south of Cancun and from the moment you turn onto the beach road, Tulum exudes this bohemian magical energy.
 It’s best known for its beaches, cenotes, yoga, eco-friendly hotels, and healthy restaurant options.
-You’ll spend your days here relaxing on the beach, bicycling everywhere, and daily excursions to ancient ruins and spiritual cenotes.
+You’ll spend your days here relaxing on the beach, bicycling everywhere, and on daily excursions to ancient ruins and spiritual cenotes.
 We spent five days in Tulum and that was the perfect amount of time to see and do everything on our list!

 How to Get to Tulum

 First off, you’ll want to fly to Cancun International Airport.
 Then, I recommend renting a car to get to Tulum.
 It’s only a 2-hour drive from the airport and it’s literally one straight highway the entire way down.
-Most hotels offer free parking and if you want to adventure out of the Tulum beach road it’s best to have your own car since Tulum does not have uber.
+Most hotels offer free parking and if you want to adventure out of Tulum beach road it’s best to have your own car since Tulum does not have uber.
 If you choose to drive to Tulum, be aware of the “TOPES” signs.
-Topes translate to “bumps” and they are all over the highway.
+Topes translates to “bumps” and they are all over the highway.
 Finally, you could also hire private transportation to and from the airport and then take taxis everywhere but be aware that the Tulum beach zone does not have Uber, and taxis only take pesos.

 Best Things to Do in Tulum